sejongkpark/android-cuttlefish/BUILDING.md

 There are two ways to provision a container (that is, to install the Cuttlefish and Android images on it.)
+(Steve Kim: we would need to modify this part. we have three now.
+Another way of doing this is to assign a host directory, use the AOSP builder docker container to init, sync, and/or build cuttlefish device and Android from the source)

 If cvd_docker_create detects an [Android build environment](https://source.android.com/setup/build/building) that is set up to